State high court upholds 130-year sentence for juvenile offender

 Lusby’s sentence for the rape and murder of an elementary school teacher in Joliet was not a mandatory sentence.
 But his 130-year sentence is a de facto life sentence because it amounts to a lifetime in prison.

-Shobha L. Mahadev, a clinical professor at Northwestern University Pritzker School of Law, said when a court is presented with an appeal challenging a juvenile’s de facto life sentence, like it was in Lusby’s case, the court must decide whether the juvenile's sentencing hearing was “constitutionally sufficient.”
+Shobha L. Mahadev, a clinical professor at Northwestern University Pritzker School of Law, said when a court was presented with an appeal challenging a juvenile’s de facto life sentence, as it was in Lusby’s case, the court must decide whether the juvenile's sentencing hearing was “constitutionally sufficient.”

-“And, so here we have a 130-year sentence and the question is: Is Mr. Lusby’s 2002 sentencing hearing constitutionally sufficient?” questioned Mahadev, who works at the law school’s Children and Family Justice Center, which submitted a legal brief in support of Lusby’s argument.
+“And, so here we have a 130-year sentence, and the question is: Is Mr. Lusby’s 2002 sentencing hearing constitutionally sufficient?” questioned Mahadev, who works at the law school’s Children and Family Justice Center, which submitted a legal brief in support of Lusby’s argument.

 The majority of the Illinois Supreme Court agreed that the trial judge appropriately considered Lusby’s age and factors related to youth at the sentencing hearing.